-Please note that as a Creationist I do not support the assumptions in these books regarding the references to the aspects on attempts to understand the science with an Evolutionary hypothesis (and millions of years) but the true science which has been carried out in the last twenty years referred to in the books is quite interesting for all birders and helps in my mind to confirm what I believe, that birds are very intelligent and that is because each creature was created after its own kind (a parallel universe) rather than a development from lesser to greater forms (serial universe).
+Please note that as a Creationist I do not support the assumptions in these books with references to the Evolutionary hypothesis (and their millions of years) which several authors postulate and haggle over, but only the true science from true research and observations which has been carried out and reported in these books and which is quite interesting for all birders.
 Also note that material in each of the following books is sometimes repeated and referred to in the other books as these authors share research and sometimes study together.

 “Where Song Began” by Tim Low: